What's New

 API Enhancements

-The AT&T Wholesale Service Qualification (WSQ) API currently does not include several Dedicated Internet (DIA) speed tiers.
-We are adding the missing speeds: 30 Mbps, 40 Mbps, 60 Mbps, 70 Mbps, 80 Mbps, 90 Mbps, 700 Mbps, 800 Mbps, and 900 Mbps.
-This update will ensure that the WSQ API provides accurate service qualification results with all available speed options for Dedicated Internet.
+The AT&T Wireline API did not include certain Dedicated Internet (MIS) Ethernet speed tiers.
+We have added the missing Ethernet 2G and 5G MIS (Dedicated Internet) speeds.
+This update ensures that the AT&T Wireline API provides accurate service qualification results with all available speed options for Dedicated Internet.

 Issues resolved in this release